0xAlMo3geZ/toedoe-list-api/README.md

 # laravel-api

-A laravel learning project, working as the API for my [laravel api client](https://github.com/muzakonthecode/laravel-api-vue-client) learning project.
+A laravel learning project, working as the API for my [toedoe-list-vue](https://github.com/muzakonthecode/toedoe-list-vue) learning project.

 ## About Laravel